Eine Rotierende Projektplattform

 Goethe-Institut Project Space (GPS)

 Goethe-Institut Project Space (GPS) is a multi-disciplinary roving project space.
-The programme will support work realised all over South Africa ranging from workshops to exhibitions, events and performances; including visual art, literature, film, music, dance and theatre projects.
+The programme supports work realised all over South Africa ranging from workshops to exhibitions, events and performances; including visual art, literature, film, music, dance and theatre projects.

 GPS is envisioned as a non-commercial, artist-centered free platform, designed to support not only the artists and their projects, but also the many structures, spaces and festivals that currently exist and need partnerships of this nature in order to continue their work.
 GPS enables creators in all artistic disciplines to select the space and infrastructure they wish to work with.
 If awarded, a GPS grant would support both the hosting space and the project itself.